Advertisement

 Sexually Transmitted Infections

-Left untreated, these types of STIs can lead to complications like pelvic inflammatory disease (PID), which may also cause bleeding between periods, or even infertility.
-The good news?
-Both chlamydia and gonorrhea can be treated with antibiotics, so the sooner you see an HCP for diagnosis and treatment, the better off you'll be.
+Left untreated, these types of STIs can lead to complications such as pelvic inflammatory disease (PID), which may also cause bleeding between periods or even infertility.
+Both chlamydia and gonorrhea can be treated with antibiotics, so it’s important to see your HCP for diagnosis and treatment as soon as possible to clear up the infections.

-If you’re sexually active, speak with your HCP about regular STI screening and a Pap test to stay on top of your health.
+If you’re sexually active, speak with your HCP about regular STI screening and a Pap test to monitor your health.

 5 / 8